 However, if you’re still learning to play, it’s great to start on a keyboard first.
 By doing this, you will get to know the basics of the keys, basic techniques, finger positions and scales.

 Afterwards, it will be much easier to change instruments and focus solely on learning piano, if that’s what you want.

 Once you decide to switch to the piano from the keyboard, you can expect minor difficulties along the way, while your fingers get used to the “new surroundings”.

 Luckily, this period will last just for a short time, and you’ll be able to fully enjoy piano playing soon enough.

+This is an interesting question, as many novices get quite confused when confronted with a choice of buying a keyboard.
 The real problem here is not the number of keys a keyboard should have, but its use and “applicability” to your exact needs.